Vol. 61, 2022

 study sites, dung samples revealed that woody material contributed over

-80% of the porcupine diet in the dry season, but was lower at 35%
+80% of the porcupine diet during the dry season, but was lower at 35%

 for Bisley at 79%.
 Porcupine foraging activities substantially